 However, for more complex jobs when the tasks involve a number of interlinked-stages or making data-based decisions then targets such as ‘do your best’ that are not specific will work best; focus on learning and behaviour in this case, instead of goals focused outputs.

 When looking at this research in terms of appraisals it is essential to note that is more how the employees react than what the managers do.
 A great way of doing this is to check in with the employee after the appraisal and ensure that they found the appraisal to be fair and useful.

 With the traditional appraisal style, often the manager or employer was so pleased to have got their few days of staff appraisals completed, it was like that job was done until next year and no further action was made until that time.

 If you speak to the employee to understand how they feel about the appraisal you’ll know if they found it to be fair and useful; if they don’t then you know further conversation is needed.
 This will ensure that the whole performance management cycle is not a one-sided conversation that could unravel at any time.

 How do you complete your staff appraisals and could they be better?
-If you require further support or advice on appraisals contact aspire cambridge on 01223 855440.
+If you require further support or advice on appraisals contact Aspire Cambridge.

 Headquartered in Cambridge with regional presence in Kettering and Milton Keynes, Aspire Cambridge provide cost effective Recruitment and HR solutions to an impressive portfolio of customers spanning the UK and Europe.
 Working with a diverse collection of industries from start-ups to blue chip companies covering a vast range of sectors.
 Aspire Cambridge has an unrivalled knowledge of the jobs marketplace so it’s no wonder that they hold an impressive track record of exceeding client and candidate expectations.